 Watch Out For Hidden Added Sugars

 Everyone loves a good pumpkin spice, well, anything!
 They are delicious and comforting as the days get shorter.
 But do you know how much sugar is in that fancy coffee shop drink?
 This time of year pumpkin spice lattes and seasonal cocktails are the leading culprits of added sugar intake.
-Highly trained and experienced, Bluffton, SC Dentist Dr. David Snyder knows it’s hard to resist all of these temptations.
-Dr. Snyder recommends trying the sugar free version of that seasonable coffee beverage, and try limiting yourself to one sugary cocktail at those holiday get togethers.
+Highly trained and experienced, Bluffton, SC Dentist Dr. John Hendricks knows it’s hard to resist all of these temptations.
+Dr. Hendricks recommends trying the sugar free version of that seasonable coffee beverage, and try limiting yourself to one sugary cocktail at those holiday get togethers.

 If you do treat yourself to these sweet indulgences, try drinking a large glass of water after to help rinse away some of that sugary build up.
 Try to time the consumption of your beverages to shortly after a meal.
 ADA studies show that this is when your saliva production is at its peak, and can help to fight off plaque growing sugar.